EROOOOOOOL/Decentralized-Finance-Lending-System/README.md

 Then run "truffle migrate --reset" to run the migration scripts for the contract.

 To interact with the contract directly, use Truffle Console.
 Use the command "truffle console" to launch Truffle Console.

+Try to create a transaction using these commands.
+Do it in order and per line.
+Do not do it in one line.

+const loanManager = await LoanManager.deployed();
+await loanManager.requestLoan(100, 30, "Business", "Monthly", { from: accounts[0] });
+const basic = await loanManager.getLoanBasic.call(0);
+const text = await loanManager.getLoanText.call(0);